Human-Connection/lagacy-documentation/README.md

 welcome and thank you for visiting the Human Connection Github Site.
 We are a small team, but with a great idea to develop a network that will serve the people.

 Human Connection is an upcoming, new generation social network focused on local and global positive change.
-The collaborative platform is designed to promote the sharing of useful news, ideas, causes and values as well as smart know-how and experiences that can benefit everyone and meet mankind´s needs.
+The collaborative non-profit platform is designed to promote the sharing of useful news, ideas, causes and values as well as smart know-how and experiences that can benefit everyone and meet mankind´s needs.

 __On board are:__